Norway at the FIFA Women's World Cup: 1999 World Cup

 Unlike the men's World Cup, where the defending champion was automatically qualified until 2002, the defending champion had to qualify for the women's second World Cup.
 For the third World Cup, UEFA then set up separate qualifiers for the first time and to date the only continental association.
 In the qualification, Norway met the final opponent of 1995 as well as the Netherlands and England.
 With four wins, a draw and a defeat in Germany, Norway took first place with one point ahead of Germany and qualified directly for the World Cup.
-Germany, which had lost except in Norway also in the Netherlands, qualified for the playoffs of the runners-up against the Ukraine also for the World Cup finals.
+Germany, which had lost except in Norway also in the Netherlands, qualified for the playoffs of the runners-up against Ukraine also for the World Cup finals.

 In the US, the Norwegians won their opening game against World Cup newcomer Russia with 2: 1.
-Against Canada followed then a 7: 1 and against Japan a 4-0.
-In the quarter-finals Sweden was again the opponent and Norway reached the semi-finals with a 3-1 win for the third time in a row.
-There, China was superior and won 5-0.
+Against Canada followed then a 7: 1 and against Japan a 4–0.
+In the quarter-finals Sweden was again the opponent and Norway reached the semi-finals with a 3–1 win for the third time in a row.
+There, China was superior and won 5–0.
 The match for the third place match against Brazil was scoreless for 90 minutes.
 Due to the subsequent final, no extra time was played and immediately a penalty shoot-out set, which Brazil won 5: 4.
 Fourth, however, Norway had qualified for the women's football tournament at the Olympic Games 2000 alongside the host Australia only the seven best teams in the World Cup could participate.
 There Norway then won the Olympic gold medal and became the second team after the USA, which was both continental champion, world champion and Olympic champion.